groucho75/phmisk/README.md

 The `app/controllers` folder contains all your custom controllers and a `Base` controller.
 The `app/core` folder contains some important bundled libraries (e.g. the core Phmisk class).
-The `app/libraries` folder contains optional libraries: of course you can add here your custom classes, made by you or simply not available on remote repositories, and they will be autoloaded.
+The `app/classes` folder contains optional classes: of course you can add here your custom classes, made by you or simply not available on remote repositories, and they will be autoloaded.
 The `app/models` folder contains all your custom model classes.
 It could be a good idea move the app folder outside/above the site foot.